-Natalie Rodriguez chairs For Purpose Law Group’s Tax Controversy Practice Area.
+Natalie Rodriguez is a Junior Associate and chairs For Purpose Law Group’s Tax Controversy Practice Area.
 Ms. Rodriguez graduated from UCLA in 2012 with a degree in Political Science and a minor in Women’s Studies.
 After college, she attended the University of San Diego School of Law where she earned both her Juris Doctor and Master of Laws in Taxation.

 While at the University of San Diego, Ms. Rodriguez was involved in the school’s Advocates for Children and Education club, where she organized and staffed various outreach events in the community to further children’s rights and access to education.
 She was also a member of USD’s Tax Law Society, and was a volunteer tax preparer through the Volunteer Income Tax Assistance (VITA) program.
 Through VITA, Ms. Rodriguez prepared federal and state tax returns for low income individuals in the San Diego community.